flatiron-labs/study_group_guide/README.md

 * What is refactoring?
 * GitHub as a collaboration tool: make a PR, someone reviews it, merge it in. rebase?

-* Title your study group "Engineer Live Discussion: JWT Auth in Rails"
+* Title your study group "Learn Engineer Live Discussion: JWT Auth in Rails"

 ### Live Build
 Pick a topic (Sinatra, JavaScript + DOM events, Rails routing) and build out a simple app or write some live code in an existing app or project that offers a closer look at the topic.
 For example, "Live Building: Rails Routing" could see you set up a new Rails app, define some routes and simple views and talk about how routing working in Rails.

-* Title your study group: "Engineer Project Build: JavaScript Events + The DOM"
+* Title your study group: "Learn Engineer Project Build: JavaScript Events + The DOM"

 ### Live Problem Solving
 Show students how to use TDD and "thinking out loud" to solve a small code challenge.
 This can be framed as interview prep.
 Pick a code kata or, even better, a challenge from the [Flatiron Technical Interview Prep for Students repo](https://github.com/learn-co-curriculum/tips) to complete with your study group.

-* Title your group "Engineer Problem Solving: Something Something"
+* Title your group "Learn Engineer Problem Solving: Something Something"

 ### Curriculum Topic Office Hours/AMA
 Pick a topic from the curriculum (the drop down menu in the create study group form will give you a sense of curriculum topics) and host office hours.
 This is an open format in which students can come with any questions on that topic.
 You can also pick a lab from that topic to review or have an idea for a small app or some code you can write together in case no one has specific questions.

-* Title your study group "Engineer Office Hours: Sessions in Rails"
+* Title your study group "Learn Engineer Office Hours: Sessions in Rails"

 # Logistics